-The Products & Services Privacy Statement Supplement applies to the Esri Products, Services and related offerings that display or link to the "Products & Services" notice.
-Esri established the Products & Services Privacy Statement Supplement in order to clarify that the use of information to which it may be provided access in order to deliver Product & Services, is more limited than the use of information covered by the general Esri Privacy Statement.
+Esri's supplement clarifies that the use of information to which it may be provided access in order to deliver product and services, is more limited than the use of information covered by the general Esri Privacy Statement.

 The Products & Services Privacy Statement Supplement provides clarity concerning:

-- The collection and handling of Support Data when engaging with Esri for support
+- Collection and handling of Support Data when engaging with Esri support

-- Not storing payment instrument number information within Esri systems from credit cards
+- Not storing credit card payment instrument number information within Esri systems

 - Ability to configure on-premises products to not collect or transmit data to Esri

 - Constraints in place for limiting disclosure of data

 - Data provided to Esri in connection with products & services are controlled by the more restrictive terms of the Products & Services Privacy Statement Supplement